susanna00/shopping-cart/README.md

     python shopping_cart.py

-Different items will be displayed, type items' IDs, and type DONE when you are done with your shopping list.
+It will first be displayed a list of the available products with the respective ID and Price.

+You will have to input the chosen product identifier.

+Once done shopping, please type `DONE`.

-The products chosen with the respective prices in USD dollars will be displayed, along with the Subtotal, Taxes applied to your purchase, the Total, and a farewell message.
+Finally, it will be displayed your receipt with all the products chosen, the respective prices in US dollars, along with the Subtotal, Taxes applied to your purchase, and the Total.

+>NOTE: Remember to first update the content of the ".env" file to receive your receipt via email to your address.